GES

 Mineral Resources of India

-India is endowed with significant mineral resources, being among the world's top producers of iron ore, bauxite, mica, coal, manganese, and chromite.
-The Peninsular Plateau, particularly the Chota Nagpur Plateau, is the richest mineral belt.
-India has about 100 varieties of minerals, of which 30 are of economic importance.
+India ranks among the world's top producers of iron ore, bauxite, mica, coal, manganese, and chromite, with the Chota Nagpur Plateau serving as the richest mineral belt.
+About 100 mineral varieties exist, of which 30 hold economic importance.
+UPSC Prelims tests mineral-state-producing area associations, coal classification (Gondwana vs Tertiary), and mining policy.
+SSC/RRB exams target largest/oldest mineral areas and public sector mining companies.

 Key Dates